mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 (with the Blockchain as the poster boy ledger) will change what can be trusted.

-SImilarly encryption technologies, and zero-knowledge encryption especially, will start to impact on where data can be stored and manipulated.
-Trusting a thrid party to hold your data, is a big cost (unless of course you are an indivdiual in which case Google and Facebook and the advertising industry just hoover it up relenetlessly, ... ranting again.
+Similarly encryption technologies, and zero-knowledge encryption especially, will start to impact on where data can be stored and manipulated.
+Trusting a third party to hold your data, is a big cost (unless of course you are an individual in which case Google and Facebook and the advertising industry just hoover it up relentlessly, ... ranting again.
 Look its hard to read I know but just imagine what its like to be in my head.
 I have this stuff going on all the time.)
 But encrypting data and then working on it map-reduce style on rented